sensson/python-spamexperts/LIMITATIONS.md

-emailusers    | get*        | This is only available in `user/list/email`. report        | get*        | You cannot get a report, only update settings. user          | list        | Returns an error instead of an empty list. user          | list/domain | You cannot get the email address of a domain user.
+emailusers    | get*        | This is only available in `user/list/email`. report        | get*        | You cannot get a report, only update settings. user          | list        | Returns an error instead of an empty list. user          | list/domain | The domain user e-mail address is available in `/user/get/id`.

 \* This action doesn't exist.